Single-Member LLC Tax Questions and Answers

 What is a Single-member LLC?

+A limited liability company with only one owner is called a Single-member LLC (SMLLC).
+An LLC is a business entity that separates the business from the owner, offering some liability protection.
 It also is a pass-through taxing entity that allows the owner to pay the income taxes of the business on his or her personal tax return.

 How does a Single-member LLC get a Tax ID Number?